NetsydeMiro/jquery-ui-styleTweaker/index.md

 For more fine-grained customization, you can hook into the ```inputcreated``` event to tinker with the jQuery control that was created.

+The following overrides StyleTweaker's default input rendering for color properties, and uses the excellent [Spectrum plugin](https://bgrins.github.io/spectrum/).

 {% include jsLoadWrap.html snippet='samples/custom_controls.js' %}
 {% include jsSampleWrap.html snippet='samples/custom_controls.js' %}
 {% include samples/custom_controls.html %}

-The data argument passed to the event is:
+The data argument passed to the ```inputcreated``` handler is:

 {% highlight javascript %}